 The moment you allow someone else to drive your vehicle, you are covering them.
 Your insurance rates depend on the likelihood of making a claim.
 So if your car is involved in an accident, then yes, your premium will rise.
 There is not that much difference when you are driving your car or someone you lent it to does.

 That’s why you should think twice before lending your car to others.
-Consider the driving habits of the person that you are going to lend your car to.
+Consider the driving habits of the person you will lend your car to.
 Do they get easily distracted?
 Do they have a history of speeding?
 Though no one can predict accidents, only when you are sure enough should you lend your car to someone else.

 Getting insured gives you protection in case you get in an accident.
 However, filing a claim may indeed send your mind into spirals.
-We hope that you find the questions and answers mentioned above helpful in making an auto insurance claim.
+We hope you find the above questions and answers helpful in making an auto insurance claim.
 Knowing what you need to know in filing claims may save you time and effort.
-We, at Advantage Insurance Solutions, can give you the best quotes that you need in auto insurance in Denver, CO, or any of the over 40 states we cater to.
+At Advantage Insurance Solutions, we can give you the best quotes you need in auto insurance in Denver, CO, or any of the over 40 states we cater to.
 Ask us your questions and concerns, and we will do our best to help you.
 Call us now!